FNNDSC/CHRIS_docs/workflows/moc/README.md

 ### 4) Run CLI scripts to start a feed
     Since these scripts require `caw` to upload & register files to CUBE, we need to login to `caw` before running any of the segmentation scripts.

+    Instructions on how to install `caw` is present here : https://github.com/FNNDSC/caw

     caw logout